The Best Armorers Wrenches

 3. Best Combo AR-15 Tool: Wheeler

-Even better, the set comes with a torque wrench included in the purchase – this is great value for money when you consider the budget-friendly asking price.
+Even better, the set comes with a torque wrench included in the purchase – this is excellent value for money when you consider the budget-friendly asking price.

-The kit overall will help you work on most of the parts included with a standard AR-15 firearm.
-Both pieces are made with rugged stamped steel so you don’t have to worry about them breaking or flexing over time.
+Overall, the kit will help you work on most of the parts included with a standard AR-15 firearm.
+Both pieces are made with rugged stamped steel, so you don’t have to worry about them breaking or flexing over time — critical with things like a torque wrench attachment point.

 The wrench, too, has attached holders for a few of the most common bits to allow easy bit retrieval.